Money-go-round fuels buybacks, leaves workers sidelined

 Being part of a big family eases the strain.
 His family still owns the 1,200-acre farm that was homesteaded by his great-grandfather and is now operated by his father and brother.
 “I go over there when they need a hand,” he said.
 “That extra money helps, but it doesn’t get us caught up by any means.

-(This version of the story corrects details of Deere & Co history in 24th and 25th paragraphs)
+(This story corrects details of Deere & Co history in 24th and 25th paragraph

 (Edited by John Blanton)